-For over two decades, Alberta has had Canada’s highest average annual economic growth, fueled by abundant natural resources, a diverse economy and commitment to support innovation and entrepreneurship.
-Alberta has long been a hub for exploration and a lure for investment; as a fur-trading outpost, a gateway to the north during the Klondike Gold Rush and currently with abundant oil and natural gas reserves.
+For over two decades, Alberta has had Canada’s highest average annual economic growth, fueled by abundant natural resources, a diverse economy and a commitment to support innovation and entrepreneurship.
 From the stunning Rocky Mountains to the fertile plains of the south and the resources of the north, Alberta retains its appeal as a place to settle, invest and prosper.

 - Competitive business tax environment

-- No provincial retail sales tax (PST), provincial capital taxes, payroll taxes or machinery and equipment taxes and the lowest gasoline tax amongst Canadian provinces.
+- No provincial retail sales tax (PST), no provincial capital taxes, no payroll taxes, no machinery and equipment taxes, and the lowest gasoline tax amongst Canadian provinces.

 - Lowest combined federal and provincial corporate tax rate in the country at 25%.